Louny: Economy

 The town lies on a railway junction and a factory for overhauling railway engines and rolling stock, later known as Heavy Machinery Services, was established in 1873.
 It was a major employer and contributed to the town's expansion during the early 20th century.
 The company was the town's largest employer until 2014, when it went bankrupt.
 Since 2019, the industrial complex is rented to the DAKO-CZ company, which is a brake system manufacturer for rolling stock.

 Other industries include a brewery (from the hops which are grown in the region) and a factory making porcelain electrical insulators for power cables.
-The largest employer with headquarters in Louny is Fujikoki Czech s.r.o. company, producer of thermostatic expansion valves used in car air conditioners.
+The largest employer with headquarters in Louny is Fujikoki Czech company, producer of thermostatic expansion valves used in car air conditioners.

+Transport

+Several railway lines run through Louny: Most–Rakovník, Česká Lípa – Postoloprty and Louny – Kralupy nad Vltavou.
+The town is served by three train stations.

 Sights

 The most important architectural feature is Roman Catholic Church of Saint Nicholas, built in the late Gothic style in 1519–1538.
 One of the architects was Benedikt Rejt.
 It incorporates a tower from an earlier church which was otherwise destroyed along with most of the town by a major fire in 1517.
-Other significant churches in the town are Church of Saint Peter from the 14th–15th century, Church of the Mother of God from 1493 and Church of Fourteen Holy Helpers from 1716.
+Other significant churches in the town are Church of Saint Peter from the 14th–15th century, Church of the Mother of God from 1493 and Church of the Fourteen Holy Helpers from 1716.

 The historic centre of Louny forms Mírové Square and its surroundings.
 The town hall on the square is a Neo-Renaissance building from 1887.
 The most valuable building on the square is a Renaissance house, today the seat of the district archive.

 Parts of the town ramparts remain, as does the Žatec Gate which dates from 1500.